VUnit/vunit/docs/check/user_guide.rst

 The full verbose API description can always be found in `check\_api.vhd <src/check_api.vhd>`__.

-There are also a number of functions in the check package.
+There are also a number of functions in the check library.
 These are only available for the default checker and the reason is that ``checker_t`` is defined as a protected type in the VHDL 2002 and 2008 implementations.
 Protected types cannot be input to a function so in